Ali Khan (American cricketer)

+Muhammad Ahsan Ali Khan (Punjabi, محمد احسن علی خان, born December 13, 1990) is an American professional cricketer.
+He has played for the United States national cricket team since 2016 as a right-arm fast bowler.
+He has also played franchise Twenty20 cricket in the West Indies, Pakistan, India and the United Arab Emirates.

 Early life

 Ali Khan was born and raised in Attock in Pakistan.
 At the age of 19, his family moved to the United States, settling in Ohio.
+Before becoming a professional cricketer he worked as a sales representative for Cricket Wireless in Dayton, Ohio.

 International career

-He made his List A debut in January 2016, playing for the ICC Americas team in the 2015–16 Regional Super50.
+Khan made his List A debut in January 2016, playing for the ICC Americas team in the 2015–16 Regional Super50.
 On debut against Jamaica, he took the wickets of Devon Thomas and Aldane Thomas, finishing with 2/63 from ten overs.
 Khan was the only member of the ICC Americas squad to have not previously played for his national team.
 In July 2016 he was one of eleven uncapped players to be named for a USA selection camp ahead of the 2016 ICC World Cricket League Division Four tournament in October.
+He made his debut for the U.S. national team against Oman at the 2016 ICC World Cricket League Division Four tournament in Los Angeles.

+In 2016, Khan suffered a major injury to his left hamstring and had limited game time over the following two years due to this and other leg injuries.

 In August 2018, he was named in the United States' squad for the 2018–19 ICC World Twenty20 Americas Qualifier tournament in Morrisville, North Carolina.
 In October 2018, he was named in the United States' squad for the 2018 ICC World Cricket League Division Three tournament in Oman.

 The International Cricket Council (ICC) named Khan as one of the five breakout stars in men's cricket in 2018 and in February 2019 he was named in the United States' Twenty20 International (T20I) squad for their series against the United Arab Emirates, but did not play due to injury concerns.
 The matches were the first T20I fixtures to be played by the United States cricket team.